ArdaTarim/CrackDetectionPyTorch/README.md

 # CrackDetectionPyTorch

 This is a PyTorch project from Coursera "AI Capstone Project with Deep Learning".
 I tried to add comments to explain the things I did step by step.
+Softmax model had approximately 0.8 accuracy.

 There are total of 40,000 images of building walls.